If you’re staying in and around Truckee with kids, Tahoe Donner is an affordable ski resort that’s great for beginners, including children.

 Tahoe Donner offers some great runs for beginner and intermediate skiers.
 The resort’s terrain ratings are 40% novice and 60% intermediate.
 We love the magic carpet area for kids and the wide green run is accessible to the lodge for those new to the lift.
 It’s also hard to beat their pricing compared to other competitors in the region (we see no point in paying $100 + a ticket for beginner and bunny slopes).
 We find it better to funnel that extra cash saved from lift tickets to private or group ski lessons.

-We visited Tahoe Donner with friends that had a similar age kid to our daughter (ages 4 and 5).
+Last year, we visited Tahoe Donner with friends that had a similar age kid to our daughter (ages 4 and 5).
 Our initial plan was to spend the first half of the day attempting to teach them on our own.
 It started off okay, but we soon learned that we may have made a mistake and should have put them in lessons right off the bat.
 We forgot that no one wants to learn from their own parents, right?
 Our daughter refused to learn how to “pizza” aka learn to brake/slow down— opting instead to bomb it down the hill with no regard to what was (or who was) in front of her.

 We were able to sign up our daughter and her friend for a one-hour ski lesson in the afternoon and the difference was astonishing.
 The girls immediately picked up their own skis and started listening to instructions.
 They learned so much quicker with their instructor (who donned an adorable unicorn headband for the occasion) and had a blast.

 By the end of the session, the girls were playing a game of “red light, green light” with their instructor.
 And lo and behold, our daughter learned how to “pizza.”
 We loved how proud our daughter was of her improvements.
-She’s been asking to take another lesson next time we go skiing.

 Tips for a Smooth Visit at Tahoe Donner with Kids